Orchestral Manoeuvres in the Dark: 1989–1996: McCluskey-led OMD and disbandment

 As OMD appeared poised to consolidate their US success, the band continued to fracture.
 Humphreys departed in 1989 amid personal and creative dissension with McCluskey.
 Cooper and Holmes then left OMD to join Humphreys in founding a new band called the Listening Pool.
 McCluskey recalled, "We were all in agreement that something was wrong.
 How to fix it was where we disagreed."

-This left only McCluskey to carry on, essentially becoming a solo artist working under the OMD banner.
+Only McCluskey was left to carry on, essentially becoming a solo artist working under the OMD banner.
 McCluskey's first album from the new OMD was the dance-pop studio album Sugar Tax in May 1991, which charted at No. 3 in the UK.
 McCluskey recruited Liverpool musicians Raw Unlimited (Lloyd Massett, Stuart Kershaw, Nathalie Loates) as collaborators for the making of Sugar Tax; writing credits carefully distinguished between songs written by OMD (i.e., McCluskey) and songs written by OMD/Kershaw/Massett.
 This iteration of the group was initially successful, with hits such as "Sailing on the Seven Seas" and "Pandora's Box", with lesser success on fellow chart entries "Call My Name" and "Then You Turn Away".
 McCluskey's live band was then composed of Nigel Ipinson (keyboards), Phil Coxon (keyboards), and Abe Juckes (drums) from late 1990.
 Smash Hits readers voted OMD the sixth-best British group of 1991.

-The group's next studio album would be 1993's Liberator, which ventured further into dance territory.
+The group's next studio album was 1993's Liberator, which ventured further into dance territory.
 It peaked at No. 14 on the UK Albums Chart.
 The lead single "Stand Above Me" peaked at no. 21 on the UK Singles Chart, with a follow-up single, "Dream of Me", charting at no. 24.
 Paul Humphreys was credited as co-writer of the single "Everyday" (a No. 59 UK chart entry).
 The fifth track from Liberator, "Dream of Me", was built around a sample from "Love's Theme" by Love Unlimited Orchestra, a song written and produced by Barry White.
 To release the track as an OMD single, however, McCluskey had to agree that the single release would remove the actual "Love's Theme" sample, but still be officially titled "Dream of Me (Based on Love's Theme)", and furthermore would still give a writing credit to White.